oshalabydev/sel/README.md

 ## Introduction

 Simple Expression Language (or SEL) is a minimal and tiny language.
 It consists of expressions enclosed in parenthesis linearly arranged without nesting.
-The expressions may contain constants, function calls and pointers - they _point_ (refer) to other expressions.
+The expressions are similar in syntax to LISP s-expressions.
+They may contain constants, function calls and pointers - they _point_ (refer) to other expressions.

 ```
 (sum 1 1)(mul $ 2)